 NOVI, Mich., Sept.
-13, 2017 – Lightning Systems, developer of efficiency and emissions improvement solutions for fleets across the globe, today announced it will introduce, in partnership with New Eagle, a zero-emissions full electric system for Ford Transit passenger wagon, van, cutaway and chassis cab models.
+13, 2017 – Lightning Systems, developer of efficiency and emissions improvement solutions for fleets across the globe, today announced it will introduce, in partnership with New Eagle, a zero emission full electric system for Ford Transit passenger wagon, van, cutaway and chassis cab models.

 “Our new LightningElectric model provides fleets with a terrific option to save money and achieve sustainability goals on a popular and serviceable Ford platform that is powerful, smooth, and quiet,” said Tim Reeser, CEO of Lightning Systems.
 Reeser made the announcement today at the Electric & Hybrid Vehicle Technology Expo during National Drive Electric Week (September 9 to 17).

 Lightning Systems worked with New Eagle of Ann Arbor, Mich. on the design of the LightningElectric system for the Ford Transit.
 New Eagle specializes in mechatronic controls, which are the electronic brains that drive mechanical systems, and is a leader in the application of model-based design into real-time embedded systems in the fields of autonomy, electrification, hydraulics, and engine systems.